Escapesanddiaries

 Well, wear whatever you like without being too less or too much.
 And as long as you feel confident and beautiful about it, you go!

-I can tell you, and it’s not cheap. n my first time at Octoberfest, we spent a hundred to a thousand euros on food and drinks.
+I can tell you, and it’s not cheap. n my first time at Oktoberfest, we spent a hundred to a thousand euros on food and drinks.
 But understandably, we were eight people, so I guess that’s fair.

 I’m just saying that you don’t need to break your bank; my only point is to be prepared to shell out some pennies.
 And most of all, keep the beer flowing.